Erudika/scoold/README.md

 para.default_question_tag = "question"
 # Enable/disable numeric pagination (< 1 2 3...N >)
 para.numeric_pagination_enabled = false
+# Selects the default language to load on startup, defaults to 'en'
+para.default_language_code = ""
 ```

 On startup, Scoold will try to connect to Para 10 times, with a 10 second interval between retries.
 After that it will